hoanghiep106/named-entity-recognition/README.md

 ## This directory helps to infer tweet's location using some inference techniques.
+(Still in development)

 ### Requirement
 * Node